i3uex/CompareML/README.md

 git clone https://github.com/i3uex/CompareML.git
 ```

+Be sure to use R version 4.
+You can find instruction for how to install it in Ubuntu [here][r4].
+If you are updating from a previous version, follow [these instructions][rdep].

 For your reference, a more accurate description of the process is the file **playbook.yml**, inside the folder **vagrant**.

 One these steps are completed, use the scripts provided to control the server.